 - Courses may be configured differently depending on clinical placement availability. - 2.
-An equivalent STAT (★3) course may be accepted in lieu of NURS 341. - To proceed to Year 4, all courses listed in Year 3 of the RPN to BScN Program must have been passed. - To proceed with NURS 494, students must have passed all courses of the Registered Psychiatric Nurse (RPN) to BScN Program except the corequisite NURS 495.
+An equivalent STAT (\3) course may be accepted in lieu of NURS 341. - NURS 485 may be offered in Spring/Summer of Year 2.
+In this case, students would take NURS 422 and 425 in Winter Term.